akshatash1/LicenseCountUtility/README.md

 The project has been built using .NET 6.0.

-To run the application, navigate to the Release folder and locate the executable file named AppLicenseCalculator.exe.
+To run the application, navigate to the Executable folder and locate the executable file named AppLicenseCalculator.exe.

-You can execute this file by providing the path of the input file as the first argument.
+Execution: Run this file by supplying the path of the input file as the first argument.
+AppLicenseCalculator.exe "input file path"

-If no argument is provided, the console will prompt you to enter the file path.
+No Argument: If no argument is given, the console will prompt you to input the file path.
-If the file name is null, an exception will be thrown.
+Null Filename: If the filename is null, an error will occur.

-For example: AppLicenseCalculator.exe "path of the input file"
+File Format: The utility only supports CSV format.
+If the file is not in CSV format, please restart the application with a valid input.
+Post Execution: After execution, press any key to close the screen.

 Special Considerations made in this project are: